truefit-ai/signal-ml/README.md

 ## *signal-ml*

-If it has a time dimension-use signal-ml
+If it has a time dimension, we have an architecure for that.

+&nbsp;

 ### What is signal-ml:
 #### Optimized transformers for signal processing